2/6th Battalion Bren gun carrier on manoeuvres in the desert. Sergeant F. B. Kelly is visible at rear of carrier. AWM.

 Did my Relative Serve in these Battles?

 Hundreds of thousands of Australians served in the Mediterranean during the Second World War.
 Some families know what their relative experienced during this often very important part of their life, but many do not.
-If you have a relative who served in the Australian armed forces during WWII and would like to know if they served in the Mediterranean please fill in the form below.
-We have had a lot of interest in this service and have quite a backlog or research to get through!
-If you fill in this form we will add you to a waitlist, and will carry out the research when we are able.
+History Guild has a project where our volunteers research the service history of Australians who served in the Mediterranean.
+We have had a lot of interest in this service and have a large backlog of research to get through, so it currently closed to new entries.

 Articles you may also like